 MEDICAL LICENSE INFORMATION

-- The Department of Health falls under the Executive Branch of the San Andreas State Government and answers directly to the Secretary of State.
-The Department of Health is tasked with the issuance of medical licenses and maintaining an independent and functioning State Medical Board.
+- The Department of Health falls under the executive branch of the San Andreas State Government and answers directly to the Governor's Office.
+The Department of Health is tasked with the issuance of medical licenses, creating and maintaining policies and regulations in the medical field, and maintaining an independent and functioning State Medical Board.
 The following licenses are available with the conditions explained

 Table of Content: